Terms of Reference and Membership 2022-23

 Taking account of affordability, comparative information on the remuneration, benefits and conditions of employment in the University sector and elsewhere as appropriate.

-d) To consider recommendations for salaries that result in remuneration that exceeds £150k per annum and to receive the number of staff on salaries in excess of £150k per annum during the previous 12 months.
+c) To consider and approve recommendations for salaries that result in remuneration that exceeds £150k per annum (based on 1.0 FTE).

-f) To promote the University’s responsibilities for equality and diversity by ensuring that relevant issues are given full consideration in all matters relating to the remuneration of all staff falling within the remit of the Remuneration and Senior Staff Pay Committees.
+i) To promote the University’s responsibilities for equality and diversity by ensuring that relevant issues are given full consideration in all matters relating to the remuneration of all staff falling within the remit of the Remuneration and Senior Staff Pay Committees.

-h) To agree an annual framework of work and to review and report on progress through an Annual Remuneration Report and Statement for Council (and the University’s Financial Statements) which is transparent and produced in accordance with the requirements of the CUC Code and the Office for Students.
+k) To agree an annual framework of work and to review and report on progress through an Annual Remuneration Report and Statement for Council (and the University’s Financial Statements) which is transparent and produced in accordance with the requirements of the CUC Higher Education Senior Staff Remuneration Code (November 2021) and the Office for Students.

-i) To publish the Annual Remuneration Report on the governance pages of the University’s website.
+l) To publish the Annual Remuneration Report on the governance pages of the University’s website.